nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 5) Click the "Browse" Button to Select the Path Where the Memory Dump Is
 ------------------------------------------------------------------------
-Click the "Browse" button, then navigate to the path where the memory dump is located.
+A file browser window will appear.
+Click the "Browse" button, navigate to the location where the memory dump is stored, and select the file.
+If you copied the path earlier, you could paste it into the file path field to quickly locate the file.

 .. figure:: img/memory_dump_0011.jpg
    :alt: Click "Browse" button